gradle/sbt-build-scan-quickstart/README.md

 ## Create a Build Scan™

-Follow these simple steps to create and publish a Build Scan™ on [scans.gradle.com][scans.gradle.com]:
+Follow these simple steps to create and publish a Build Scan® on [scans.gradle.com][scans.gradle.com]:

 1. Clone this project
 1. Run `sbt package`